sarthakbua/Machine-learning-Practice/README.md

 The following Airbnb activity is included in Seattle & Boston datasets:
 1. Listings, including other features that are available in the listing and also the review score
 2. Reviews, includes the listing and the detailed comments
-3. Calendar, containing the listing and the price associated
+3. Calendar, containing the listing and the price associated.

 ## Questions
 1. What do we understand about the availability of litings and their price over time